 Invest in the incredible hulk of ice crushers

-Having an ice crusher on hand is what separates the boys from the Señor Frog's.
+Having an ice crusher on hand is what separates the boys from the Señor Frogs.
 Seriously, I’ve done the whole put-ice-in-a-Ziplock-and-hit-it-with-a-hammer thing, and while it’s provided decent tension relief during the pandemic, the whole point of tiki is supposed to be relaxation.
 This is what pros use when they want to get that perfectly uniform fast-food ice.
-Cate said this is what pros use when they want to get that perfectly uniform fast-food ice.

 Get one of those soda shop drink mixer things

-Flash blenders like Hamilton Beach look like they belong at a malt shop in the 50s, but they’re actually perfect for tiki drinks because they can dilute thick syrups like orgeat and chill a cocktail in seconds.
-They’ll also leave crushed ice instact, so you can pour the entire contents of the mixer straight into a glass when you’re done.
+Flash blenders like Hamilton Beach look like they belong at a malt shop in the 50s, but they’re actually perfect for tiki drinks because they can dilute thick syrups such as orgeat and chill a cocktail in seconds.
+They’ll also leave crushed ice intact, so you can pour the entire contents of the mixer straight into a glass when you’re done.

 Oh yeah, and you’re gonna need rum